How to Use White Space in Graphic Design - Paper Lime Creative

 The more room you can give a design (even if that means making multiple pages on your website or multiple brochures) the more success you will have with each individual piece.

-Need More Space?
+Need More Breathing Space?